 58. “Some day, following the example of the United States of America, there will be a United States of Europe.” — George Washington

 59.“No pecuniary consideration is more urgent than the regular redemption and discharge of the public debt: on none can delay being more injurious, or an economy of time more valuable.” — George Washington

 60. “George Washington famously warned against … ‘ungenerously throwing upon posterity the burden which we ourselves ought to bear.” — George Washington

 61. “Liberty, when it begins to take root, is a plant of rapid growth.” — George Washington

-Liberty, when it begins to take root, is a plant of rapid growth.
+When it begins to take root, Liberty is a plant of rapid growth.
 This is because liberty is the natural state of humankind.
 When people are free to pursue their interests and follow their conscience, they unleash a powerful force for good.

 The result is a thriving society in which people can reach their full potential.
 This was the vision of George Washington, and it is a vision that is still relevant today.
-In a world that is increasingly divided, the idea of liberty offers a way forward.
+In an increasingly divided world, the idea of liberty offers a way forward.

 By respecting the rights of others and working together for the common good, we can create a more just and prosperous world for all.

 62. “Be courteous to all, but intimate with few, and let those few be well tried before you give them your confidence.” — George Washington